-A major drawback of the configuration using joint process sets is that at least a part of the ensemble or model matrix has to be allocated on one process of each model task.
+one process set for filter and model disjoint process sets - allocation of sub-ensemble on one + allocation of a single state vector on process of each model task one process of each model task - allocation of filter fields on those + allocation of filter fields on processes model processes which are also filter separate from the model processes processes + no additional processes required for - processes additional to the model the filter part processes are necessary for the filter part + reduced amount of communication - high amount of communication, if the number of model tasks equals since each model state vector has to the number of filter processes be communicated between filter and model processes + model grid information allocated - model grid information not allocated also on filter processes on filter processes - load balancing of the forecast by a + flexible load balancing due to compriori specification of sub-ensemble munication of single model state vecsizes tors - inflexible possibilities of process con- + flexible choice of process configurafigurations to achieve good load bal- tions; model and filter can even be ance executed on different computers model task.
 This can considerably increase the memory requirements of these processes, which also hold fields needed by the model.
 In addition, fields which are required for the analysis and resampling phases of the filters are allocated on those processes which are also filter processes.
 These memory requirements can be critical if the computer used for the data assimilation computations poses strong memory limitations.
 The issue of memory requirements is minor for the case of disjoint process sets.
 Here only a single state vector is allocated on a single process of each model task.
 The fields which are required for the filter operations are allocated on the filter processes which are separated from the model processes.

 An advantage of the configuration using joint process sets is that the execution of the filter does not require additional processes.
 All processes of the program are used for model evaluations.
 In contrast to this, additional processes for the filter part of the program, besides the processes performing the model evaluations, are required for the configuration using disjoint process sets.
 During the forecast phase, these processes only send control information for the forecast, and communicate state vectors.
 For large-scale ocean models, the forecast of a state vector takes significantly longer than the communication between the filter and model processes.
 Due to this, the filter processes will idle most of the time.